Managing your postgraduate life

 Check out the support services and resources for students offered by the Faulty of Graduate Research.

 Working on your research with your supervisor can feel isolating, so there is a lot of value in getting in touch with other research students.
 Attend events organised by Victoria University Postgraduate Students' Association where you have the opportunity to meet other students who are on a similar journey to you.

 If you are an international student, you may want to attend our Excel on Campus for postgraduate students.
-In this workshop series you will learn how to communicate effectively in at Victoria, for example negotiating with supervisors and participating effectively in seminars.
+In this workshop series you will learn how to communicate effectively at Victoria University of Wellington, for example negotiating with supervisors and participating effectively in seminars.
 You will also get to meet other postgraduate international students.

 As a postgraduate student, you will need to learn how to use your time efficiently.
 Cal Newport in his book Deep Work suggests the following formula:

 The quality of work you produce depends not only on how much time you put in, but also on how focussed you are during that time.
 Because you may have work and family commitments as well as research commitments, you will need to develop your focus skills to be able to make the most of the time you spend studying.
 Watch the video below that summarises the ideas from the book.

 Success in a distracted world: DEEP WORK by Cal Newport